 What happens if a puppy doesn’t sell?

 Forget any horror stories you may have heard.
-Here at Puppy Love, we generally sell between 65 - 110 puppies per month (and many more over the holidays).
+Here at Puppy Love, we generally sell between 65 – 80 puppies per month.
 We price them according to cost and age of the puppy, as well as the availability of the breed.
 With such a large variety and range of price, every puppy finds a home.
 You have our promise.

-What does it mean to have a registered puppy (e.g., AKC and others)?
+What does it mean to have a registered puppy (i.e., AKC and others)?

 AKC stands for the American Kennel Club.
-This organization is the most familiar registry for pure bred dogs in the country.
+This organization is the most familiar registry for purebred dogs in the country.
 And there are several other purebred registries such as ACA, CKC, APR, etc. that also register and keep the lineage of purebred dogs.
 When you buy a purebred registered puppy (a puppy “with papers”), it means its family tree is documented as being exclusively that breed and it can be registered.
 One misunderstanding is that registered automatically means “healthier” or that it is automatically a show dog.
 Neither is necessarily true.
 A registered dog means only that its parents are of the same breed and the dog comes from a purebred line.
 We do not guarantee our puppies for showing or breeding.
 They are sold as companion pets.
 Many people do register their puppies and it is fun to look at the names of the parents and other relatives.
-Proven show-quality dogs can cost in the thousands, like racehorses, and other champions.
-But show dogs do not have guarantees of better Forever 21 Coupon Code health or personalities.
+Proven show-quality dogs can cost much more, like racehorses, and other champions.
+But show dogs do not have guarantees of better health or personalities.
 Often what distinguishes a show quality dog from one that is not are traits so specific and detailed, they are often only discernible to judges, show breeders and other experts.
 These traits include the gait and movement of the dog, as well as details of the dogs conformation such as shape of the head, length of the dogs back in proportion to its height….Even the way the dog holds its ears or tail.
 Most layman and dog owners would not even be aware of the specific conformation details that separate a show dog from a pet dog.
-One of our Lab breeders is a top show breeder and has been breeding for 25 years.
-We get many of her puppies whenever they are available.
 We think each of our puppies is adorable and lovable in its own way!